 - The Trump administration’s proposed rule aimed to interpret the law more narrowly, rolling back protections for people who have had an abortion previously and for transgender people, among others.

 - The proposed rule also included a “refusal” policy that encouraged providers and insurers to deny care and coverage for anything “related to abortion.”

 Background on Abortion Coverage

-The administration says the billing rule will help align with federal requirements around separating funding for abortions.
-But the ACA already includes a harmful ban on federal funding being used for abortion (except in cases of rape or incest, or that endanger a woman’s life).
+The Trump administration said the billing rule would help align with federal requirements around separating funding for abortions.
+But the ACA already includes a harmful ban on federal funding being used for abortion (except in cases of rape or incest, or that endanger a pregnant person's life).
 The Obama administration required health plans to separate funds for abortion coverage, yet still ensure seamless coverage for consumers.Washington Post

-About 1.3 million people are enrolled in health plans that cover abortions and would be affected by the billing rule.
-When health insurance plans cover pregnancy and childbirth but not abortion, women’s options are unfairly limited.American Academy of Family Physicians
+About 3 million people are enrolled in health plans that cover abortions and would be affected by the billing rule.
+When health insurance plans cover pregnancy and childbirth but not abortion, reproductive health options are unfairly limited.American Academy of Family Physicians

-The administration's billing rule comes amid state-level efforts to deny women insurance coverage for abortion.
-So far, 11 states have passed bans on abortion coverage in all plans and 26 have banned coverage in their exchanges.Kaiser Family Foundation
+The Trump administration's billing rule came amid state-level efforts to deny women insurance coverage for abortion.
+At least 11 states passed bans on abortion coverage in all plans and at least 26 banned coverage in their exchanges.Kaiser Family Foundation

 The cost of an abortion depends on where you get it, whether or not you have health insurance that will cover some or all of it, and other factors.
 Without insurance, the abortion pill can cost up to around $1000, and an in-clinic abortion in the first trimester can cost up to $1,500 — but it’s often less.PlannedParenthood.org